Chinas Lottery Sales Surge 86 Pct In February - UrduPoint

 China's Lottery Sales Surge 86 Pct In February

-BEIJING, Apr 2 (UrduPoint / Pakistan Point News - 2nd Apr, 2023 ) :China's lottery ticket sales reached 41.81 billion Yuan (about 6.08 billion U.S. Dollars) in February, up 86 per cent year on year, data from the Ministry of Finance showed.
+BEIJING, Apr 4 (UrduPoint / Pakistan Point News - 3rd Apr, 2023 ) ::China's lottery ticket sales reached 41.81 billion Yuan (about 6.08 billion U.S. Dollars) in February, up 86 per cent year on year, data from the Ministry of Finance showed.

 Sales of lottery tickets to support the welfare system came in at 13.53 billion yuan in February, an increase of 44.2 per cent from a year ago.